 Measures your peripheral or side visual field in each eye.
 During the test, you look straight ahead while lights flash at various levels of brightness in your side vision.
 The test allows doctors to detect defects in your visual field.
-Used to diagnose and determine the progression of glaucoma.
+It is used to diagnose and determine the progression of glaucoma.

-A microscope, known as a slit lamp, and a special mirrored lens placed in front of your eye, are used to look at the portion of your eye between your cornea and your iris.
-This “angle” is where the drain of the eye is located; the fluid drains back into your blood.
-Used to determine whether the angle is open or narrow.
+A microscope known as a slit lamp and a special mirrored lens placed in front of your eye are used to look at the portion of your eye between your cornea and your iris.
+This “angle” is where the drain of the eye is located; the fluid drains back into your bloodstream.
+The test is used to determine whether the angle is open or narrow.

-OCT is a computer-guided imaging device that creates a 3-D image map of the optic nerve, and the macula of the retina.
-It detects changes in the thickness of the macula and neural tissue, and looks for small defects that may be difficult to obtain during a visual field test.
-OCT imaging of the front part of the eye may be useful in identifying angle closure glaucoma and imaging abnormalities such as iris cysts.
+OCT is a computer-guided imaging device that creates a 3D image map of the optic nerve and the macula of the retina.
+It detects changes in the thickness of the macula and neural tissue and looks for small defects that may be difficult to identify during a visual field test.
+OCT of the front part of the eye may be useful in identifying angle-closure glaucoma and in imaging abnormalities such as iris cysts.